How can I help you?

 Bezier Segments in Blazor Diagram Component

-Bezier segments are used to create curve segments, and the curves are configurable either with the control points or vectors.
-To create a bezier segment, the Type of the segment is set as Bezier and need to specify type for the connector.
-The following code example illustrates how to create a default bezier segment.
+Bezier segments are used to create curved connectors.
+The curve can be configured using control points or vectors.
+To create a Bezier segment, set the connector Type to Bezier and specify the type for the connector.
+The following code example illustrates how to create a default Bezier segment.

 @using Syncfusion.Blazor.Diagram